xfeng986/heart-sounds/ParseAudio/README.txt

 label (artifact, extrahls, normal, murmur, or blank for unlabeled) sublabel (in SetB, some recordings are noisy, and may be sublabeled as noisynormal, noisymurmur etc.)

+set_a_timing.csv has columns with: fname cycle (anywhere from 1 to 19: the heartbeat cycle that the time observation refers to.
+But note that in some cases cycles have been skipped.) sound (either S1 for systole or S2 for diastole sound) location (time location in number of audio samples)

 The SetB folder has similar and self explanatory structure.

 See https://www.kaggle.com/kinguistics/heartbeat-sounds for detailed descriptions.